-Perth Waldorf School provides a Steiner Education for children from Kindergarten to Year 12.
+Perth Waldorf School provides a complete Steiner Education for children from Kindergarten to Year 12.

-Our architecturally designed mud brick and red cedar classrooms are placed on a pristine bush block located near beautiful Bibra Lake, 10 minutes to Fremantle and Perth CBD.
+Our architecturally designed mud brick and red cedar classrooms are placed on a pristine bush block located near beautiful Bibra Lake, 10 minutes to Fremantle and 20 minutes from the Perth CBD.
 The curriculum is a culturally rich, integrated and artistic approach to the education of the child.

 The principle aim of the Perth Waldorf School is the provision of high quality education based on the insights of Rudolf Steiner.
 In essence, Waldorf Education recognises the faculties of the human being through Thinking, Feeling and Willing which emerge and develop during childhood.